jcweiss2/risk_primer/Framing/Hello.md

 You are BMI is 22, you already walk 30 minutes 3 times weekly, and your fasting blood sugar level is 70.
 You wonder if Doe II's model really applies to you.

 Doe II's model was a survival model built on the general population and you verify that his population included patients like you.
-You are reassured because: you are represented in the data, the model is built on the data, and Doe II's recommendations are based on the model. you \in data \rightarrow model \rightarrow recc
+You are reassured because: you are represented in the data, the model is built on the data, and Doe II's recommendations are based on the model:

+$``\text{you} \in \text{data}; \text{data} \rightarrow \text{model} \rightarrow \text{recommendations}"$

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5NDUyMDE4NCwtMTIwMDY0MjQyLDQwMT
+eyJoaXN0b3J5IjpbMjEwNzc2OTYzMywtMTIwMDY0MjQyLDQwMT
 k2Mjk5MSw4MzkzMDMzNzddfQ==
 -->